 Optomed offers the CEO only the statutory Finnish TyEL pension.
 The current retirement age for the CEO follows the Finnish Employee's Pension Act.
 The CEO's contract may be terminated by either the CEO or Optomed with six months' notice.
 If the Company terminates the CEO's contract, the CEO is entitled to receive a severance pay corresponding to six month's salary.
 The severance pay is not payable in case of a material breach by the CEO or when the contract is terminated on grounds equal to those under Chapter 7 Section 2 or Chapter 8 Section 1 or 3 of the Finnish Employment Contracts Act (55/2001, as amended).

 Short Term Incentive

-The short-term incentive performance criteria for 2021 were set by the Board in the beginning of the financial year, with a focus on growth and profitability and achievement of certain strategic targets.
-Based on the achieved performance during 2021, the CEO is entitled to a bonus of EUR 9,000 that will be paid in 2022.
+The short-term incentive (STI) performance criteria for 2022 were set by the Board in the beginning of the financial year, with a focus on growth and profitability and achievement of certain strategic targets.